roryclaydon1994/BiofilmDES/README.md

 # BiofilmDES

+*Still under construction!
+Check back soon for the latest details :)*

 ## Introduction

 This repo contains a simulation framework for a discrete element simulation of a bacterial colony and bacteriophage (phage).
 The susceptible bacteria are represented as rod shaped bacterium such as Escherichia coli and the phage are based on tailed phage such as T4, although in the simulations this are currently point particles for simplicity.
 Spherical bacteria may also be included.